- Per-user services are created at logon and managed from Registry templates.

 Services Panel: Access, Basic Changes, and Precautions

-Windows provides a graphical interface for managing services.
-You can get there from Start by searching for “Services,” from Windows Tools, or from the Task Manager, Services tab, with “Open services”.
-The classic route with Win+R and services.msc is still the most direct.
+Windows offers a graphical interface for managing services.
+You can access it from the Start menu by searching for "Services", from Windows Tools, or from Task Manager , Services tab, using "Open services".
+The classic method using Win+R and services.msc remains the most direct.

-You'll see a list with its name, description, status, startup type, and account.
-Right-click on a service and you'll see Start, Stop, Pause, Resume, Restart, Update, Properties, and Help.
-For lasting changes, go to Properties and adjust “Startup Type”.
+You'll see a list with the name, description, status, startup type, and account.
+Right-click on a service and you'll have Start, Stop, Pause, Resume, Restart, Update, Properties, and Help.
+For permanent changes, go to Properties and adjust the "Startup type".

-Startup types: Automatic (boots with the system), Automatic (delayed start) (starts after boot, ideal for secondary services), Manual (on demand only), and Disabled (does not start).
-If you stop a service without changing its type, it will return to its configured state after restart..
+Startup types: Automatic (starts with the system), Automatic (delayed start) (starts after boot, ideal for secondary services), Manual (only on demand), and Disabled (does not start).
+If you stop a service without changing its type, it will return to its configured state after a reboot.

-Before you experiment, create a restore point (or see how to restore deleted or damaged services), use a VM or secondary computer.
-Touching critical services can prevent logins, disrupt the network, or disable security.
-If you are not sure, it is better not to disable it..
+Before experimenting, create a restore point (or see how to restore deleted or corrupted services ), and use a VM or a secondary machine.
+Modifying critical services can prevent logins, break the network, or disable security.
+If you're unsure, it's best not to disable them.

 PowerShell and CMD: Fine-grained and fast service control